 There are mainly two types of OP-AMP comparators, consisting of an inverting and a non-inverting one.

 Inverting op-amp comparator

-- When Vin is lower than Vref, the O/P is OV.
+If Vin is lower than Vref, the output will be Low.

 Non-inverting op-amp comparator

 In contrast, Connect Vref to inverting input.
 And use non-inverting as the input.

 The output voltage will be VCC.
 If the waveform of the input is high as well.

 The output has only 2 voltage levels, VCC and 0V.
 So, we can easily control it via the relay.
 In addition, it has logic-like conditions in digital circuits.
 May be applied as a count circuit or display other results